PythonRSAS/pythonrsas.github.io/_posts/2020-02-01-6-credit-scoring-platforms-and-in-house-solutions.md

 This post is a survey on some of the credit scoring platforms and credit scoring in-house solutions out there and what they do.
 There are many opportunities for moving forward credit scoring but the competition is fierce: existing proprietary analytic software companies, new analytic analytics-as-a-service companies leveraging open source and cloud computing, old powerhouse credit scoring companies, and new credit scoring platforms.

+In less regulated countries like China there has been heavy use of machine learning in credit scoring and social scoring (Ali Pay, Baidu Finance, JD Finance).

-Note that all credit scoring in the US must adhere to FCRA, ECOA, SCRA and FHA.
+In the US that all credit scoring in regulated industries must adhere to [FCRA](https://www.ftc.gov/enforcement/rules/rulemaking-regulatory-reform-proceedings/fair-credit-reporting-act){:target="_blank"}, [ECOA](https://www.justice.gov/crt/equal-credit-opportunity-act-3){:target="_blank"}, [SCRA](https://www.justice.gov/servicemembers/servicemembers-civil-relief-act-scra){:target="_blank"} and [FHA](https://www.hud.gov/federal_housing_administration){:target="_blank"}.

-So, data security, privacy + machine learning interpretability are pre-requisites.
+So, data security, privacy + machine learning interpretability (to ensure fairness) are pre-requisites.

 The order of the companies in the post is completely **random**.
 There is *no implied superiority*.
 In fact, some of them have been historical gold standards whereas some are very small start-ups.

 ### Equifax Ignite

-It is a hardoop data platform that supposedly provide data linked and ready, plus analytics functions, with the option of using monotonicity-enforced neural network, or logistic regression.
+It is a hardoop platform that supposedly provide linked and ready data, along with analytics functions, and the option of using monotonicity-enforced neural network, or logistic regression.

 It promises a 30-day deployment.